vivijang/automation-test-engine/README.md

 ATE automation testers don't need any programming or domain specific language skills to use this tool.

 ATE's design and source code are also a good study material for application programming in java.
 Design has touched almost every aspects of java tactical technologies popularly used in the application development projects.
 These technologies including Spring, Log4j/Logback, Data management, TestNG, Jenkins, AOP, IOC/DI.
-On-going modules will include RESTFul, SOAP, Graph database, Andoid and Apple Mobile Apps etc.
+On-going modules will include RESTFul, SOAP, Graph database, Andoid and Apple Mobile development etc.